tefl/tesol certification guide (2026):

 step 2 - decide on course type and format

-Next, set a few basic filters so you’re not comparing everything with everything:
+Next, set a few basic filters so you are not comparing everything with everything:

 online vs in-person